nn-ninja/n-brace/README.md

 2. Link thickness
 3. Link distance
 4. Node repulsion
+5. Distance from Focal.
+This will affect the label fade.
+When distance from focal is smaller, node further away from what you are look at will have label with lower opacity.
-5. node hover color, node hover neighbour color, link hover color
+6. node hover color, node hover neighbour color, link hover color
-6. show file extension, show full path on label
+7. show file extension, show full path on label
-7. show center coordination
+8. show center coordination
-8. show link arrow
+9. show link arrow
-9. don't node move on drag
+10. don't node move on drag
-10. [dag](https://en.wikipedia.org/wiki/Directed_acyclic_graph) mode.
+11. [dag](https://en.wikipedia.org/wiki/Directed_acyclic_graph) mode.
 See more on [DAG Mode](https://github.com/HananoshikaYomaru/obsidian-3d-graph#dag-mode).

 ### Focus on node